aai-institute/lakefs-spec/docs/guides/configuration.md

-# Configuration options for the `LakeFSFileSystem`
+# Passing configuration to the file system

 There are multiple ways to configure the `LakeFSFileSystem` for use with a deployed lakeFS instance.
 This guide introduces them in the order of least to most in-Python configuration - the preferred way to use the file system is with as little Python code as possible.